Facts about Paul Ryan

 Paul Ryan Biography

-Ryan was reelected to the House of Representatives that year, however, and in 2015 he was chosen by the Republican-led Congress to replace John Boehner as Speaker of the House.
-At age 45, Ryan became the youngest Speaker of the House since 1869, according to the New York Times.
+Paul Ryan was reelected to the House of Representatives that year, however, and in 2015 he was chosen by the Republican-led Congress to replace John Boehner as Speaker of the House.
+At age 45, Ryan became the youngest Speaker of the House since 1869, according to The New York Times.
 After Republican President Donald Trump was elected in 2016, Ryan and the GOP succeeded in passing his long-desired tax cuts at the end of 2017.

 Paul Ryan announced in April of 2018 that he would not run for reelection that year and would retire from Congress.

 Paul Ryan married the former Janna Little in December 2000.
 They have a daughter, Elizabeth (born 2002) and sons Charles (born 2003) and Samuel (born 2004).